BarryCoding/fork-react.dev/src/content/learn/my-index.md

 }
 ```

-Notice that `<MyButton />` starts with a capital letter.
+Notice that `<MyButton />` starts with a **Capital Letter**.
 That's how you know it's a React component.

 React component names must always start with a capital letter, while HTML tags must be lowercase.

 Have a look at the result: